 (a) Safety, Health and Environmental

-2. Vendors shall ensure that all works undertaken comply with all the safety, health and environmental regulations and guidelines of Malaysia
+2. Vendors shall ensure that all works undertaken complies with all the safety, health and environmental regulations and guidelines of Malaysia.

-3. Vendors shall comply all applicable Local Authority requirements and regulations, with all permits and records obtained, kept and properly recorded
+3. Vendors shall comply with all applicable local authority requirements and regulations, with all permits and records obtained, kept and properly recorded.

 b.
 Social